-Expert modelling shows us that ecommerce is becoming increasingly popular in terms of overall retail purchases from consumers on a global scale.
-By 2023, it’s estimated the global ecommerce market will be worth 6.5 billion USD and will account for 22% of all global retail sales as consumers become increasingly tech-savvy and purchasing behaviours shift in response to the digital age we live in.
+Expert modeling shows us that ecommerce is becoming increasingly popular in terms of overall retail purchases from consumers on a global scale.
+By 2023, it’s estimated the global ecommerce market will be worth 6.5 billion USD and will account for 22% of all global retail sales as consumers become increasingly tech-savvy and purchasing behaviors shift in response to the digital age we live in.

 Why are more and more people shopping abroad?